mucherino/teaching/README.md

 ## Last updates

-* reorganization of Julia course, data structures and multiple-dispatch;
+* lecture 2 of GPU programming course;
-* lecture on GPU streams and the Sierpinski fractal.
+* reorganization of Julia course, data structures and multiple-dispatch.

 --------------------